hrithikwins/066-flutter-course/operators.md

 }
 print(checkEven(3));
 ```

 answer: number % 2 [read about arithmetic operators](https://dart.dev/guides/language/language-tour#arithmetic-operators)

-### Suppose you want to have a operator which can return the quotient only without caring for the remainder and the output be in integer(whole number) format
+### [difficult] Suppose you want to have a operator which can return the quotient only without caring for the remainder and the output be in integer(whole number) format

 `print(5 __ 2 );` // outputs 2

 answer: using the truncate division operator (~/) [read more about the truncate division operator](https://api.dart.dev/stable/2.10.4/dart-core/num/operator_truncate_divide.html)

-### Calculate the output of the following code
+### [easy] Calculate the output of the following code

 ```
 void main() {